-- the amounts shown at the income and expense sections of item 5 are not based on the STS accounting method, or - the accounting method used by the partnership or trust does not take into account adjustments necessary when entering the STS, or - the partnership or trust has disposed of depreciating assets during the year.
+- the partnership or trust is continuing in the STS this year, has chosen to continue using the STS accounting method and the amounts shown at the income and expense sections of item 5 are not based on the STS accounting method, or - the partnership or trust is continuing in the STS this year and is changing from using the STS accounting method, or - the partnership or trust has disposed of depreciating assets during the year.

 These adjustments are explained in more detail below.
-Worksheet 1 on pages 68-69 will help with the calculations.
+Worksheet 1 on pages 71-72 will help with the calculations.

-Trade debtors and creditors as at 30 June 2005
+Trade debtors and creditors as at 30 June 2007

-If the partnership or trust has included at any income labels at item 5 amounts of ordinary income that have been derived but not received in 2004-05, the amounts not received are not assessable under the STS rules this year - for example, trade debtors as at 30 June 2005.
+If the partnership or trust is continuing in the STS this year, has chosen to continue using the STS accounting method and has included at any income labels at item 5 amounts of ordinary income that have been derived but not received in 2006-07, the amounts not received are not assessable under the STS rules this year - for example, trade debtors as at 30 June 2007.